helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 6 - Overview of organic reactivity.md

-# Chapter 6: Overview of organic reactivity
+# 6: Overview of organic reactivity

 <img src="media/image493.jpg" style="width:5.05987in;height:3.375in" />